shane-amberlabs/Jenkins-AWS/README.md

     - `aws dynamodb create-table --table-name <<NAME>> --attribute-definitions AttributeName=LockID,AttributeType=S --key-schema AttributeName=LockID,KeyType=HASH --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5 --region <<REGION>>`

-### The block below will configure Terraform to use the S3 to store the statefile.
+### The block below will configure Terraform to use the S3 to store the statefile, add it to the 'provider.tf' file

 `terraform {`
   `backend "s3" {`